Dynamically derived morphology from the recurrence patterns of close binary stars using Kepler data

-The analysis of preprocessed lightcurves (Section~\ref{ssec:data}) are done using programs written in Python, including scientific libraries such as NumPy and SciPy, Astropy, Lightkurve, and Matplotlib and modules from Kaggle\footnote{\url{https://www.kaggle.com/}}.
+The analysis of preprocessed light curves (Section~\ref{ssec:data}) are done using programs written in Python, including scientific libraries such as NumPy and SciPy, Astropy, Lightkurve, and Matplotlib and modules from Kaggle\footnote{\url{https://www.kaggle.com/}}.
 For recurrence analysis using RQA we used tools from PyUnicorn\footnote{\url{https://www.pik-potsdam.de/members/donges/software-2/software}} developed by Donges et al.~\citep{Donges2015pyunicorn}.

 \bsp